Harsh-IIT-JAMMU/Single_Cycle_MIPS/README.md

 # 🖥️ Single Cycle MIPS Processor (Verilog)

 ## 📌 Overview
 This project implements a **Single-Cycle MIPS Processor** using Verilog HDL.
+MIPS stands for Microprocessor without Interlocked Pipeline Stages, a RISC-based architecture designed to execute without pipeline interlocks for simplicity and high performance.
 The processor executes each instruction in a single clock cycle and supports arithmetic, memory, branch, and jump operations.

 ---